 4. Add Webhooks: For real-time transaction status.

-5. Test Edge Cases: Include Fraud attempts, chargebacks, and currency mismatches.
+5. Test Edge Cases: Include fraud attempts, chargebacks, and currency mismatches.

 Final Thoughts